Saver Day Pass SBB - starting at 29 CHF

 Once you’re ready to move on, either head back to Zurich or hop on the train to Geneva.
 Whichever city it is you’re leaving Switzerland from.

-In the morning, explore Zurich on your own, borrow a free bike with «Züri rollt» or join a guided city tour.
-After the tour, grab some take-away lunch and have it on the train to Lucerne.
+Explore Zurich on your own in the morning, rent a free bike with "Züri rollt" or join a city tour.
+After the tour, grab a takeaway lunch and take the train to Lucerne.

 Spend a few hours exploring the city.
-Join another sightseeing tour or discover the city on your own.
-Walk across the Kapellbrücke, take a stroll through the old town, hang out by the lake or visit the Glacier Garden.
+Take part in a guided tour or discover the city at your own pace.
+Walk across the Chapel Bridge, stroll through the old town, relax by the lake, or visit the Glacier Garden.

-Today’s leg between Lucerne and Interlaken is run by Zentralbahn and takes just under two hours.
+The scenic route passes by eight lakes, travels through six different cantons, crosses three mountain passes, and connects two language regions.
+The today's leg between Lucerne and Interlaken is operated by the Zentralbahn and takes just under two hours.

-Once you arrive in Interlaken, enjoy the evening in this popular yet very touristy town.
-Activities here are endless and it’s a good thing you’ve got all day tomorrow to enjoy this region to its fullest.
+When you arrive in Interlaken, you can spend the evening in this popular tourist town.
+The activities here are endless, and it's great that you'll have all day tomorrow to fully enjoy this region.

-You’ve got more activities to choose from today than you can wrap your head around.
-It all depends on your budget, but in an adrenaline-packed place like Interlaken, the sky’s the limit.
+You have more activities to choose from today than you can imagine.
+It all depends on your budget, but in an adrenaline-fueled place like Interlaken, the sky's the limit.

-Of course, the No. 1 destination everybody wants to see out here is the famous Jungfraujoch – aka Top of Europe.
-If you’re after a slightly more budget-friendly experience, I suggest looking into visiting Mount Schilthorn, Schynige Platte, Grindelwald First or Männlichen instead.
-The rides up to these mountains and the views from the top won’t disappoint you.
+If you're looking for a more budget-friendly alternative to Jungfraujoch, I recommend visiting the Schilthorn, Schynige Platte, Grindelwald First, or Männlichen instead.
+The rides to these mountains and the views from the summit won't disappoint.

 I’m assuming you didn’t get to do everything you set your mind to yesterday.
 This is why you have another day to knock yourself out in and around Interlaken today.